 Offsetting inflation requires a plan

 As we’ve shown here, inflation can erode your purchasing power.
 But as we’ve also noted, it’s what’s in a portfolio that matters when inflation increases.
-That’s why the best advice is to meet with a financial advisor.
+That’s why the best advice is to meet with an advisor.
 They have the ability assess your finances and suggest strategies that may help offset the risk that inflation poses.

 Information contained in this document has been compiled from sources believed to be reliable, but no representation or warranty, express or implied, is made with respect to its timeliness or accuracy.
 This document may contain forward-looking statements about the economy, and markets; their future performance, strategies or prospects.
 Forward-looking statements are not guarantees of future performance and are speculative in nature and cannot be relied upon.